 - and, through the hidden “Archive” choice, the archival of the “TicketOffer” contract

 The “do” block notation makes sure that all these actions are performed in an atomic or “all or nothing” way: if the “Cash” contract specified by the buyer doesn’t exist, or the amount of cash is not equal to the ticket price, none of the actions listed in the “do” block gets committed.

 This atomic composition of actions is guaranteed by what’s called “monadic composition” in functional languages.
 We’ll have more on that in the next part of this series.
 In the meantime, if you want to know more about “do” blocks and actions, check out the Actions and do blocks section of the Daml docs.

 You might have noticed that the TicketOffer template is fairly easy to read, after you’ve understood what the components of the smart contract architecture do.
 This is not a coincidence.

 The intended audience of the Daml code is not only programmers, but also business stakeholders and lawyers, so Daml wants to be as close to being a “Business Readable DSL” (as Martin Fowler put it) as it gets with current programming languages.
 Daml is a Haskell-based language, inspired by a famous article written by Haskell creator Simon Peyton Jones and others, titled Composing Contracts: An Adventure in Financial Engineering.

 Some features of Haskell help to achieve this level of readability.
 Haskell uses indentation to signify blocks instead of curly braces.
 Function application doesn’t require parenthesis — the arguments are just written after the function name, divided by spaces (similarly to CLI commands).
 Functions can easily be composed: “Do” blocks express atomic composition of a series of actions, etc.

-Check out our interactive tutorial on fundamental Daml concepts, and stay tuned for part two of this series, in which we’ll explore the flow of Daml contracts.
+Check out our interactive tutorial on fundamental Daml concepts, and part two of this series, in which we’ll explore the flow of Daml contracts.